 - Profiles for the nomination committee

 A director takes a role when he or she provides the board with views, proposals, comments about strategy, efficiency, organization, marketing, ethics and control.
 The roles also show if a member visionary or result orientated.
 A different set of roles show if the person is driving or cautious, independent or integrating and risk oriented or not.

 How is it done?

 The roles are defined and adapted to the industry.
-Board members are grading their colleagues for each role and the level of their contribution.
-There is limited of number of choices for each role.
+Board members are grading their colleagues for each role The description of roles is adapted to the industry in question.
+Board members are grading their colleagues for each role and the level of their contribution – half or fully.
+The respondent must limit the number of board members.
 The process takes no more than around twenty minutes.
-The analysis looks for consensus and a picture emerge.
+The analysis looks for consensus and a picture emerges.

 How do we start?

 You will receive an introduction to the method so you can inform the board.
-We will send a web survey to board members with further instructions.
-We analyze the results and provide you with a report.
+We will then send a web survey to board members with further instructions.
+We analyse the results and provide you with a report.

 How will you use the results?

 The report contains graphs and comments showing how the board works.
 The discussion that follows is the key to improvement and development.
 We provide a common ground for what the board thinks about itself.
 “You have given this picture.
 Do you recognize it?
 Is it correct?
 If not describe it?”
 We go on discussing if and what action should be taken.

 If restrictions are lifted we will come and see you or instruct a facilitator of your choice.
 A webinar is will not give the quite the same quality but could work to introduce the method